Top 30 Christmas Marketing Examples in eCommerce

 Bryan Anthony’s appeals to its last-minute shoppers persuasively with this email.

-• Last-minute shoppers are more concerned about timely delivery—so bring in multiple delivery options including expedited delivery
+Pro Tip: Last-minute shoppers are more concerned about timely delivery—so bring in multiple delivery options including expedited delivery.
+Additionally, make your messaging about shipping benefits as most last-minute shoppers aren’t too interested in discounts.

-You can still land Christmas sales even after the Christmas period is over.
+You can land sales even after the Christmas period is over.

-Targeting your campaigns for those who missed out buying during the peak helps.
+Targeting those who missed out buying during the peak season can be one of your best Christmas promotion ideas.

-• Pay special attention to your copy—Mahabis uses Unboxing Day and extend the holiday feeling to retain the mood
+Pro Tip: Pay special attention to your copy—Mahabis uses Unboxing Day and extend the holiday feeling to retain the mood.
+But if you don't want to run such a campaign, declare a SURPRISE FLASH SALE end of the year.

 Coming up with a special catalog could well be one of the best Christmas marketing ideas.